SMUAbdullah/paper-Omicron-BA.2-outbreak-Hong-Kong/README.md

 ## License

-This repository is licensed as [CC0 1.0](https://github.com/SMUAbdullah/paper-Omicron-BA.2-outbreak-Hong-Kong/blob/main/LICENSE-CC0) (figures, source files, and documentation).
+This repository is licensed as [CC0 1.0](https://github.com/SMUAbdullah/paper-Omicron-BA.2-outbreak-Hong-Kong/blob/main/LICENSE-CC0) (data).

 ## Feedback and troubleshooting